Sharpening cuticle nippers

 Avoid pressing too hard with the Dremel.
 Touch lightly so that your Dremel tool will not stop rotating due to too much pressure.
-Gently press the Dremel tool to the cuticle nippers so that it does not split.
+Press the Dremel tool on the cuticle nippers so it does not split.
 Use eight strokes for better results.
 Lighten the pressure and readjust the speed.

 When you feel the bit stop moving, remove it.

 When the bit stop moving, remove it.
 Remove all the parts of the tool and turn on the Dremel tool.
 Run the tool and detect the problem.
 Leave the Dremel tool for evaluation.
 When the Dremel tool starts running smoothly, switch it off, secure it and turn the Dremel tool.

 You are good to go when the tool starts operating smoothly, with all parts in place.
 When you turn the Dremel tool on and it still wobbles, loosen the accessory and reset it.
 Several attempts and trials are necessary as you are sure the Dremel tool is balanced.
 More comfort and control when operating the Dremel tool gives you better results.